Matt Stone

-Matthew Richard Stone (born May 26, 1971) is an American actor, animator, writer, producer, and musician.
-He is best known for co-creating the animated television series South Park (since 1997) and the stage musical The Book of Mormon (2011) with his creative partner Trey Parker.
-Intrigued by a career in entertainment at a young age, he studied film and mathematics at the University of Colorado Boulder, where he met Parker.
-During their attendance, the two worked on various short films and starred in the feature-length musical Cannibal!
+Matthew Richard Stone (born May 26, 1971) is an American actor, animator, filmmaker, and songwriter.
+He studied film and mathematics at the University of Colorado Boulder, where he met his creative partner Trey Parker.
+As students, they made the independent film Cannibal!
 The Musical (1993).

-Stone and Parker moved to Los Angeles and wrote their second film, Orgazmo (1997).
-Before its premiere, South Park aired on Comedy Central in August 1997 and was met with widespread praise.
-Following its success, the two directed a film based on the series, South Park: Bigger, Longer & Uncut (1999), which was met with positive critical reception.
-Outside of South Park, Stone has written, produced, and starred in the satirical action film Team America: World Police (2004), as well as the Broadway musical The Book of Mormon (2011), which, after long-tenured delays and years of development, was met with positive reviews.
+They found fame with the animated satire South Park (since 1997) and the film South Park: Bigger, Longer & Uncut (1999).
+Their satirical action film Team America: World Police (2004) stars a cast of marionettes.
+With Robert Lopez, they co-created the musical The Book of Mormon (2011).

-Stone is the recipient of numerous accolades, including five Primetime Emmy Awards for his work on South Park, as well as three Tony Awards and one Grammy Award for The Book of Mormon.
+Stone is the recipient of numerous accolades, including five Primetime Emmy Awards and a Peabody for South Park and three Tony Awards and a Grammy Award for The Book of Mormon.
+In 2026, he was inducted into the Television Hall of Fame.

 Early life

-Matthew Richard Stone was born on May 26, 1971 in Houston, Texas, the son of Sheila Lois (née Belasco) and Gerald Whitney Stone Jr. He is of Irish-American heritage from his father's side and Jewish heritage from his mother's side.
+Matthew Richard Stone was born on May 26, 1971, in Houston, Texas, the son of Sheila Lois (née Belasco) and Gerald Whitney Stone Jr., an economist.
+He is of Irish-American heritage from his father's side and Jewish heritage from his mother's side.
 The South Park characters Gerald and Sheila Broflovski were named after them.
-Stone and his younger sister Rachel were raised in Littleton, Colorado, a suburb of Denver, where they attended Heritage High School.
+Stone and his younger sister Rachel were raised in Littleton, Colorado, a Denver suburb, where they attended Heritage High School.
+He played drums, and early musical influences included Rush and The Police.
 He attended the University of Colorado Boulder.
-His father was worried he would "become a musician and a bum", so he insisted that his son major in something "practical".
-They compromised on Matt's majoring in both mathematics and film.
-Stone graduated with a double-major Bachelor of Arts degree in 1993.
+His father, fearing his son would "become a musician and a bum", insisted that he major in something "practical".
+Stone graduated with a double-major degree in mathematics and film in 1993.
+At CU, he met Trey Parker, and the pair bonded over anti-authoritarian ethos and love of Monty Python.
+They studied with the experimental filmmaker Stan Brakhage, whom they cast in their first feature film.